alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 ### Filtering diagnostics

-Molecule allows you to easily filter the diagnostics of your project.
+Molecule allows you to filter the diagnostics of your project.
-You can either hide by severity by clicking on the corresponding icons, next to which the number of diagnostics with this severity is displayed, or by searching for a specified term.

-In the later case, the search will be performed on the diagnostic content and only the ones corresponding to your search will be displayed.
-It can be used to show diagnostics only for a specific file or subject.
+There are several icons displayed, that represent the different levels of diagnostic severity.
+For each severity level, the number of diagnostics with that severity is displayed next to the matching icon.
+You can click on each icon to toggle showing diagnostics with the matching severity level.

+By default, all diagnostics are displayed.
+When hidden, the severity icon uses a darker colour and the number of diagnostics is not displayed next to it.

+You can also search for a specific term.
+Only diagnostics with content matching the search term will displayed.

 To clear the search, you just have to click on the `x` icon next to the search bar.